Recognize anything? note

 , but only when it's strongly emphasized does it really become Scavenged Punk

-In either case (but especially the second), this trope is often made to be extremely visually interesting as random objects are put to surprising practical
+In either case (but especially the second), this trope is often made to be extremely visually interesting as random objects are put to surprising practical (or not

 ) new uses.
 Because of this visual focus, Scavenged Punk